bookofproofs/bookofproofs.github.io/_sources/history/19th-century/miller-john.md

 **John Miller** studied at Glasgow and Göttingen.
 He returned to Glasgow to the Royal College of Science and Technology (the precursor to Strathclyde University).

 ### Mathematical Profile (Excerpt):
-* His mother was  Mary Miller (born in Eaglesham, Renfrewshire about 1847).
 * John Miller attended John Street School, followed by the Free Church Training College for Teachers.

 Born 19 October 1871, Glasgow, Scotland.
 Died 14 July 1956, Victoria Infirmary, Glasgow, Scotland.